alumni_lookup

 Empty States

-Empty states should encourage action, not shame users:
+Empty states should encourage action, not shame:

 ❌ Bad ✅ Good

 “No messages.”
-“Your inbox is empty—start a conversation!”
+“Your inbox is empty — start a conversation!”

 “No events.”
 “No events scheduled.
 Want to host one?”